 3. Battery Capacity

-You should also establish what the sufficient battery capacity is for your solar lights.
+You should also establish what sufficient battery capacity is for your solar lights.
 Battery capacity is rated in mAh.
 The higher the mAh, the longer the battery will last.
-High capacity batteries, however, take longer to charge.
+High-capacity batteries, however, take longer to charge.

 4. Low Self Discharge